-Electrolytes are the positively or negatively charged ions that circulate free in you pet’s blood stream and other body fluids.
-They are the charged halves [positively charged cations(+) and negatively charged anions(-) ] of the various mineral elements that are dissolved in your pet’s blood stream.
+Electrolytes are the positively or negatively charged ions that circulate free in your pet’s blood stream and other body fluids.
+They are the charged halves, positively charged cations(+) and negatively charged anions(-) of the various mineral elements that are dissolved in your pet’s blood stream.

 Follow their name links to understand what problems make each one go up or down and the symptoms an imbalance of each is likely to produce in your pet.

-The Signs Of An Electrolyte Disturbances In Your Dog Or Cats Can Include:
+The Signs Of An Electrolyte Disturbance In Your Dog Or Cats Can Include: